mauricioabreu/sre-hands-on/README.md

 I remember the time we had no idea if a system was running under good conditions.
 How did we know something was failing?
 We didn't.
 Customers used to be our alert system.
 If everything was silent, it was a sign that everything was working fine.
 Otherwise, customers would be flooding the project manager's inbox.
 At that time, we had scripts reading the last lines of log files looking for words like "ERROR", "Exception" and so on.

 Nowadays, we have plenty of tools and patterns to parse, collect and use all the information we can extract from systems.
+This wide and diverse range of tools may confuse even experiencied developers.
+What tools do we need?
+Which metrics we must collect?
+Will these numbers show how buggy is my code?